What's the difference between a certified and business order, and how do I know which one I need?

 A business order is completed by the same professional translation team as our certified orders, but the final translation is delivered back to you as an editable Word document.
 This type of order is commonly selected for brochures, unsigned contract templates, and employee handbooks, among other things.
 Business orders are not usually accepted by official authorities.

-If you aren't sure which type of order you need, you're welcome to place a free quote and we will gladly provide our recommendation.
-Choose whichever type of translation you think you need on the quote form, and we will let you know if we would recommend another type when we send your quote to you.
+If you aren't sure which type of order you need, you can choose whichever type you think is the best fit at checkout, and we will let you know if we would recommend another type before processing your order.